-The first is an extended essay ‘Things as They Are’ which I have contributed to the Companion to Photography, to be published by Wiley in 2019.
+The first is an extended essay ‘Things as They Are’ which I contributed to the Companion to Photography, published by Wiley in 2020.

 The second text ‘Documentary Fictions’ was published in 1995 as a broad study of the genre at that point in time.

 Most of the other texts are focused on the work of individual photographers, but also raise more general questions about documentary practice.